This Week in Sarasota: Thursday, Jan. 2 | Arts and Entertainment | Your Observer

 Call 953-3434.

-Take a seat and keep the beat with Sarasota Orchestra as they play great music from across the pond.
-On the classical side, enjoy rhapsodies and dances by Dvořák, Brahms and Liszt, as well as an excerpt from Beethoven’s Ninth Symphony and a waltz by Strauss.
-Popular standards include music by the Beatles, James Bond through the years, "Chariots of Fire" and "William Tell Overture."
+Take a seat, and keep the beat with Sarasota Orchestra as it performs great music from across the pond.
+On the classical side, the evening features rhapsodies and dances, as well as an excerpt from Beethoven’s Ninth Symphony and a waltz by Strauss.
+Popular standards include music by The Beatles, James Bond through the years, “Chariots of Fire” and “William Tell Overture.”

 ‘Caroline, or Change’